St Stephen of the Abyssinians

-St Stephen of the Abyssinians (Santo Stefano degli Abissini) is an Ethiopian Catholic church located in Vatican City.
+Saint Stephen of the Abyssinians (Santo Stefano degli Abissini) is an Ethiopian Catholic chapel located in the Vatican City.
 The church dedicated to Stephen the Protomartyr is the national church of Ethiopia.
 The liturgy is celebrated according to the Alexandrian rite of the Ethiopian Catholic Church.
-It is one of the only standing structures in the Vatican to survive the destruction of Old St. Peter's Basilica (c.
-1505), and thus it is the oldest surviving church (in terms of architectural history) in Vatican City.
+It is one of the only standing structures in the Vatican to survive the destruction of Old St. Peter's Basilica (c.1505), and thus it is the oldest surviving church (in terms of architectural history) in Vatican City.

 History

 The church was, by tradition, built by Pope Leo I (ca. 400–461), and named Santo Stefano Maggiore.